 The control software included with these pulser receivers can be used to remotely control and configure the instrument.
-All instrument variables can be controlled and saved to disk using this Windows-based interface.
+All instrument variables can be controlled and saved to a USB key using this WindowsTM-based interface.
 Full instructions on its installation and use can be found in the "WindowsTM Software Interface" section on page 25.